 So we pray first for knowledge – that they will be able to understand what is taught and apply it at all times.
 Then we pray for discernment – that they will display good judgment wherever they may be.

-Every parent knows that you don’t maintain straight A’s unless you work diligently at in (unless of course, you’re naturally gifted).
+Every parent knows that you don’t maintain good grades unless you work diligently at it (unless of course, you’re naturally gifted).
 So we pray for our children to be meticulous and industrious in everything that they do.
 A favorite talk of Jamaican parents is: “Study your books so that you can have a better life than I do.”

 Dear Lord, please help _____________ to work diligently at whatever task he is given.
 Not everything will come naturally to him but I ask that you grant him perseverance (Ecclesiastes 9:10).

 Prayers to Pray for Your Children: Courage & self-control